ankidroid/Anki-Android/FAQ.md

 ### Can I use a hardware controller?
 Basic keyboard shortcuts that exist on Anki Desktop should already work with a bluetooth keyboard.
 It should be possible to use other controllers by using a third party app to remap the controller buttons to keyboard events.
 See [here](https://github.com/ankidroid/Anki-Android/issues/3600) and [here](https://github.com/ankidroid/Anki-Android/issues/3021#issuecomment-160243369) for more information.

+### How do I remove my DeckPicker background?

+Delete `deckPickerBackground.png` in the AnkiDroid folder

 ### Error: copyFileToCache() failed (possibly out of storage space)

 Older versions of AnkiDroid do not correctly handle long Unicode file names.
 Try renaming the file to English and trying again. [#6137](https://github.com/ankidroid/Anki-Android/issues/6137)